2024 Lineup

 Get tickets!

 Owyhee Canyonlands Postcard.
 The Owyhee Canyonlands are a vast, intact ecosystem home to hundreds of bird species, mule deer, pronghorn, lizards and reptiles, and myriad plants and insects.
 Due to its remoteness, it boasts some of the darkest night skies in the lower 48.
 The region is the ancestral homeland of the Northern Paiute, Bannock, and Shoshone peoples.
-This films features people who know this region intimately and want to see it protected, including Wilson Wewa, a Northern Paiute elder and traditional knowledge keeper, Julie Weikel, a retired large animal veterinarian and longtime Owyhee advocate, Karly Foster, Owyhee Campaign Manager with the Oregon Natural Desert Association, and Tim Davis, the founder and executive director of the Friends of the Owyhee.
+This film features people who know this region intimately and want to see it protected, including Wilson Wewa, a Northern Paiute elder and traditional knowledge keeper, Julie Weikel, a retired large animal veterinarian and longtime Owyhee advocate, Karly Foster, former Owyhee Campaign Manager with the Oregon Natural Desert Association, and Tim Davis, the founder and executive director of the Friends of the Owyhee.
 Each speaker shares their connection to this landscape, in addition to details about the Owyhee and what makes it the greatest conservation opportunity in the country.
 By the Center for Western Priorities.

 Mount St. Helens: A Fire Within